sglavoie/sglavoie.github.io/content/posts/book-summary-100-go-mistakes-and-how-to-avoid-them.md

 slug: book-summary-100-go-mistakes-and-how-to-avoid-them
 author: Sébastien Lavoie
 summary: "_100 Go Mistakes and How to Avoid Them_ is a truly insightful book by [Teiva Harsanyi](https://teivah.dev/) that covers common mistakes made by Go developers.
 This summary provides a high-level overview of the book's content."
+description: Skimming notes from 100 Go Mistakes and How to Avoid Them, highlighting practical pitfalls, patterns, and lessons for Go developers.
 tags:
   - best-practice
   - books